Skip to content

 For the majority of cancellations, a working waitlist beats a fee policy on every metric.
 Revenue recovery is higher.
 Patient satisfaction is unaffected (nobody gets charged).
 And the patient who fills the slot gets the earlier appointment they wanted, which improves their experience too.
 Fees are a backstop for repeat offenders.
 Your automation system is the frontline defense.

-The practices that keep their chairs full aren't the ones with the strictest policies.
+The practices that keep their chairs full in 2026 aren't the ones with the strictest policies.
 They're the ones with the fastest fill systems.
 A well-built dental waitlist, supported by automation that moves within minutes, turns every cancellation from a revenue loss into a scheduling opportunity.
-That's the shift: stop trying to prevent cancellations entirely (you can't) and build a system that can fill dental cancellations faster than they drain your schedule.
+That's the shift: stop trying to prevent cancellations entirely, you can't, and build a system that can fill dental cancellations faster than they drain your schedule.

 Turn Every Cancellation Into a Filled Appointment